My second-grader recently went on a school field trip to the zoo to learn about bats.

 The study noted that it is particularly important that schools serving disadvantaged students provide culturally enriching field trip experiences.

-As part of its effort to offer its students better enrichment opportunities, the district, located in Otsego County, NY, put together a committee of parents, staff members and a board of education member to determine what types of field trip opportunities the district should be offering.
+As part of its effort to offer its students better enrichment opportunities, the district, located in Otsego County, New York, put together a committee of parents, staff members and a board of education member to determine what types of field trip opportunities the district should be offering.

 The group developed a list that includes categories such as history and civics; science and technology; nature and environment; performing and fine arts; health, wellness and teamwork; and college and career.